 - a.
-Swap to the Shocked cat and play a sound.
-The Shocked cat needs to be in exactly the same spot as Cat1.
+Swap to the Ghost and play a sound.
+The Ghost needs to be in exactly the same spot as Cat1.
 When it is being shocked the cat should hide. - b.
-After being shocked, Cat1 should return to its normal elf and the Shocked cat should hide - After being shocked, Cat1 should return a couple of steps back from where it hit the track edge.
+After being shocked, Cat1 should return to its normal self and the Ghost should hide. - c.
+After being shocked, Cat1 should return a couple of steps back from where it hit the track edge.